Skip to main content

 What characters are NOT supported?

 Characters outside the International Morse Code standard, emoji, most Unicode characters, and many special symbols.
-Morse was designed for the English alphabet, digits, and basic punctuation.
+Morse covers the English alphabet, digits, and basic punctuation.
 Extended Morse codes exist for other alphabets but aren't universally standardised.

 How fast can someone send Morse?